 Texas is packed with natural beauty, both above and below the surface.
-Whether you want to get down on your hands and knees to crawl through dark passages, or prefer gazing into caverns from afar, there's plenty of opportunity for underground adventure all over the state.
+Whether you want to get down on your hands and knees to crawl through dark passages, or prefer gazing into caverns from afar to see the stalactites and stalagmites, there's plenty of opportunity for underground adventure all over the state.

-Here are eight popular Texas caves worth exploring.
+Here are eight beautiful caves in Texas worth exploring.

-Located about 30 minutes north of downtown San Antonio, Natural Bridge Caverns allow visitors to hike through an amazing half-mile cavern 180 feet below the ground.
+Located about 30 minutes north of downtown San Antonio, the Natural Bridge Caverns allow visitors to hike through an amazing half-mile cave system 180 feet below the ground.

-The Kickapoo Cavern trail in Brackettville is for more experienced adventurers, as it's undeveloped and a strenuous underground hiking trail.
+The Kickapoo Cavern trail in Brackettville is an adventure tour for far more experienced hikers, as it's an undeveloped and a strenuous underground hiking trail.
 Don't forget your helmet!

 Longhorn Cavern State Park in Burnet offers daily tours of the cavern and is conveniently only 1.5 hours northwest of Austin.
 It's the perfect distance for an easy day trip!

 5. Inner Space Cavern

 Hidden for 10,000 years, Inner Space Cavern in Georgetown is one of the few places where prehistoric remains have been found.
 Pretty crazy, huh?

 6. Cascade Caverns